aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/borders/_index.md

 ---
 title: ImageData.Borders
 second_title: Aspose.Words for .NET API Reference
 description: Gets the collection of borders of the image.
-Borders only have effect for inline images.
+Borders only have effect for inline images in C#
 type: docs
 weight: 20
 url: /net/aspose.words.drawing/imagedata/borders/